Pseudorobillarda

 Pseudorobillarda M. Morelet, Bull.
 Soc.
 Sci. nat.
 Arch.
 Toulon et du Var 175: 5 (1968).

-Index Fungorum number: IF 9607; Faceoffungi number: FoF 07559, 18 morphological species (Species Fungorum, 2022), 7 species with molecular data.
+Index Fungorum number: IF 9607; Facesoffungi number: FoF 07559, 18 morphological species (Species Fungorum, 2022), 7 species with molecular data.

 Saprobic on host plant.
 Sexual morph: Undetermined..
 Asexual morph: Conidiomata dark brown to black, pycnidial, solitary to gregarious, immersed or semi- immersed, globose or subglobose, unilocular or multilocular, glabrous, thick-walled, ostiolate.
 Ostiole cylindrical, circular, centrally or laterally located.
 Conidiomatal wall composed of thick-walled, brown to hyaline cells of textura angularis to textura prismatica.
 Paraphyses hyaline, filiform, aseptate or septate, branched or unbranched.
 Conidiophores formed from inner layer of conidioma, reduced to conidiogenous cells or present, when present, hyaline, cylindrical, branched, smooth-walled.
 Conidiogenous cells hyaline, enteroblastic, phialidic, cylindrical or subcylindrical or lageniform, indeterminate, discrete or integrate.
-Conidia hyaline, fusiform, subcylindrical, ellipsoid, naviculate, unicellular or septate, guttulate or not, thick and smooth-walled, bearing flexous, divergent, extracellular appendages (Adapted from Li et al., 2020).
+Conidia hyaline, fusiform, subcylindrical, ellipsoid, naviculate, unicellular or septate, guttulate or not, thick and smooth-walled, bearing flexous, divergent, extracellular appendages (adapted from Li et al., 2020).

 Type species: Pseudorobillarda phragmitis (Cunnell) M. Morelet